Skin Conditions

 Corns

 Corns are hard or soft growths of thick skin on your toes.
-They usually occur because of pressure on the tops of toes at the joints when hammertoes or crooked 5th toes are present, in between toes that rub against each other, or at the tips of toes that are curled (hammertoes) and rub on shoes and the ground.
+They usually occur because of pressure on the tops of the toes at the joints when hammertoes or crooked fifth toes are present, between toes that rub against each other, or at the tips of toes that are curled (hammertoes) and rub on shoes and the ground.
 Shaving down and padding corns is often the first line of treatment.
 Dr. Manson will also evaluate your corn to determine the underlying cause so that it can be treated to resolve the corn for good.

 Calluses

-Calluses are very common causes of foot pain.
-They occur at areas of pressure on the bottom or side of your feet.
-They can be caused by a lack of fat pad, hammertoes, long or short metatarsal bones, or metatarsal bones that are angled too far towards the ground.
-Dr. Manson can usually relieve your pain immediately with a quick and painless shave of the callus, however, if the cause of the callus is not addressed, it will likely return.
-If you don’t want to come in every couple months to have the callus shaved down, it is worth treating the cause of the callus.
-Treating the cause of the callus involves a thorough physical exam and often X-rays.
-Once the cause is determined, Dr. Manson will develop a treatment plan to reduce the pressure that is causing the callus.
-This may involve custom orthotics to take pressure off of a specific area, correcting a hammertoe, or Leneva® for corns and calluses.
+Calluses are a common cause of foot pain.
+They occur at pressure areas on the bottom or side of your feet.
+They can be caused by a lack of fat pad, hammertoes, long or short metatarsal bones, or metatarsal bones angled too far towards the ground.
+Dr. Manson can usually relieve your pain immediately with a quick and painless shave of the callus.

 Related Procedures